N7Alpha/UnrealLibretro/README.md

 Some cores require that you also provide a content folder.
 PPSSPP is [one example](https://docs.libretro.com/library/ppsspp/#bios).
 Mainly this just involves taking a folder from a release of the emulator and moving it into the `UnrealLibretro/System` directory.
 There might be weirder ones.
 You can probably just find them by googling or searching the [Libretro docs](https://docs.libretro.com/).

 ### In the Unreal Editor
-Restart your project if you performed the setup while the Unreal Editor was running.
+- Restart your project if you performed the setup process while the Unreal Editor was running
+- Enable "Show Plugin Content" from the Content Browser options
-Navigate to UnrealLibretro's content folder in the Unreal Editor content browser, and open the example map LibretroWorld.
-Exploring the objects in this folder should give you an idea of how to use the API.
+- Navigate to UnrealLibretro's content folder in the Unreal Editor Content Browser, and open the example map LibretroMap
+- Click on the actors to set their Cores and ROMs then hit play

 ## Contributing